iam-shanmichael/sm-dac-flutter-boilerplates/dac_dialog/README.md

 }
 ```

-## Example Usage of PDAXProgressDialog with Dio
+## Example Usage of DACProgressDialog with Dio

 If you're calling an API for download or upload, you refer to this example.